 This includes being diligent in avoiding issues from arising.
 For instance, the renter needs to keep the home tidy and not flush or clean things down drains and pipes that could trigger obstructions.

-It can be difficult to understand what specifies a plumbing emergency.
-Or what can wait till the following day for attention?
-Often things can fail late during the night, and, as a renter, you require to make a quick choice about who to call and what to do.
+It can be difficult to understand what constitutes a plumbing emergency.
+Or what can wait until the following day for attention?
+Often, things can fail late at night, and as a renter, you need to make a quick choice about who to call and what to do.

 According to the Residential Tenancies Act, emergency repair work can consist of: